findcongwang/findcongwang-astro/src/content/influences/Christopher Alexander.md

   twitter: "#_"
   website: "#_"
   linkedin: "#_"
-quote:
+reflections:
-  A test of influences having quotes.
+  - A test of influences having quotes.
 ---